n1tesh0x00/BsidesMumbai2025-CTF-Repo/README.md

 But this isn’t your average guessing game — let’s see how clever you really are.

 ### 3. Phantom-Binding
-DescriptionL: Welcome to Phantom — the future of social media, backed by “rock-solid” security.
+Description: Welcome to Phantom — the future of social media, backed by “rock-solid” security.
 But sometimes, confidence leads to cracks.
 Can you slip through and uncover what lies beneath?